menu

 Demographics

-The percentage of adults in Duboistown who are college-educated is close to the national average for all communities of 21.84%: 19.38% of the adults in Duboistown have a bachelor's degree or advanced degree.
+In terms of college education, Duboistown is nearly on par with the US average for all cities of 21.84%: 19.38% of adults 25 and older in Duboistown have a bachelor's degree or advanced degree.

 The per capita income in Duboistown in 2022 was $33,519, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $134,076 for a family of four.
 However, Duboistown contains both very wealthy and poor people as well.